1

 BREAK FOR MEALS / HOTEL CHECK-IN | CHECK-OUT / SHOPPING / LEISURE

-At a distance of 6 km from Varanasi Junction, Dasashwamedh Ghat is a ghat on the banks of River Ganga in the holy town of Varanasi.
-Located close to Vishwanath Temple, Dasashwamedh Ghat is one of the oldest ghats in Varanasi and also one of the popular places to visit in Varanasi.
+At a distance of 6 Km from Varanasi Junction, Dasashwamedh Ghat is a sacred ghat on the banks of River Ganga in the holy town of Varanasi.
+Located close to Vishwanath Temple, Dasashwamedh Ghat is the main ghat in Varanasi, and also one of the popular places to visit as part of the

 DAY 2 : VARANASI SIGHTSEEING & TRAVEL TO AYODHYA

-At a distance of 12 km from Varanasi Junction, New Vishwanath Mandir is a Hindu temple situated in the premises of Banaras Hindu University (BHU) in Varanasi.
-Dedicated to Lord Shiva, it is one of the popular temples in Banaras and also one of the biggest tourist attractions in the holy city of Varanasi.
+At a distance of 12 Km from Varanasi Junction, New Vishwanath Mandir, also known as Birla Temple is a Hindu temple situated in the premises of Banaras Hindu University (BHU) in Varanasi.
+Dedicated to Lord Shiva, it is one of the popular temples in Banaras and also one of the biggest tourist attractions that one must visit as part of the

 At a distance of 11 km from Varanasi Junction, Bharat Kala Bhavan Museum is an art and archeological museum located within the campus of Banaras Hindu University, Varanasi.
 It is one of the oldest museums in India and also one of the important places to visit in Varanasi.